Stephen-Adom/hello-rails-react/README.md

 ### Prerequisites

-In order to run this project you need: any web-browser.
+In order to run this project you need: any web browser.

 ### Setup